Martian4x/customer_first/readme.md

 On the Inbox tab is where all Inbound SMS will appear.
 That table is dedicated for Two Way SMS.
-Customer can send 'CUSTOMER Order order_id received' on derivery to sign that the order was received Customer can send 'CUSTOMER Order order_id status' to get the order status
+Customer can send 'CUSTOMER Order order_id received' on derivery to sign that the order was received Customer can send 'CUSTOMER Order order_id status' to get the order status Predefined SMS has multi-language feature for english and swahili users.
+So when sending sms it check which language the use is using then send the sms in that language.